mrtngamper/IEGUI/Documentation/README.md

   It should contain a button to return to the Main View.

-These are guidelines which may help team members responsible for a specific View during the implementation process, but they are not obligatory and the design may change, as long as the same functionality is provided.
+These are guidelines which may help team members responsible for a specific View during the implementation process, but they are not obligatory and the design can be changed, as long as the same functionality is provided.

 ### Sequence